Alfred George Smith was born in Pembroke Docks, Pembrokeshire, Wales on 20th May 1886.

-Alfred George Smith enlisted into the 1st Overseas Canadian Pioneer Detail on 10th May 1916 at Fernie, British Columbia.
-He gave his trade as Miner, date of birth as 20th May 1886 and next of kin as Mrs Reece (sister) of Fernie B.C.
+Alfred George Smith’s army records tell us that he enlisted into the 1st Overseas Canadian Pioneer Detail on 10th May 1916 at Fernie, British Columbia.
+He gave his trade as Miner and his date of birth as 20th May 1886.
+He named as next of kin Mrs Reece (sister) of Fernie B.C.
 On his medical form dated 10th May 1916 he was described as being 6ft tall with a dark complexion, hazel eyes and brown hair.
 Distinctive marks were, mole right side of nose, small scar below left of lip, mole back of neck, mole 5″ left inter spaced.

 After basic training in Canada, Alfred embarked from Halifax on 18th June 1916 and disembarked in Liverpool on 29th June 1916 when he was posted to Shorncliffe Army Camp to complete training.